 NYC’s High Line gives you the inside track on Manhattan.
-On a warm November day, I walked two stories above the streets of New York City on The High Line.
+On a warm autumn day, I walked two stories above the streets of New York City on The High Line.
 This boardwalk-and-park within the lower end of bustling Manhattan is built on a converted mid-19th century elevated freight line.
 This urban park is owned by the City of New York and maintained and operated by Friends of the High Line.

 In its heyday, it delivered meat, produce, and dairy products to the upper floor loading docks of factories and businesses.
 It opened in 1934 and earned the moniker “Lifeline of New York.”
 Its demise by the 1960s resulted from the interstate highway system and shipment by trucks.
 The unused railway tracks were soon covered by a dense bed of grass and weeds.

 Table of Contents